r2don/react-query-toolkit/README.md

 #### returns

 - `QueryToolkit`
-  - will Return a `QueryClient` instance
+  - will Return a instance of `QueryToolkit`

 ***
 <br>